polinom/stickers-octopress/README.md

 ## Make sticker as a link
 To turn your stickers into a link to some website, rename your image to follow format {website}.{extension} For example, if you want your sticker to be linked to `http://linux.org/` than name your image to `linux.org.jpg` or `linux.org.png`. `http://` will be prepended and image will be wraped in amchor tag where `href` attribute equals to `http://linux.org/`.

+_For now plugin is stupid and if it sees more than two dots in the name of the image file it thinks that this is website and a domain.
+I will build an URL out of it and wrap your sticker into link to not existing website.
+So, be carefull!_

 ## Sticker database
 If you want to add your sticker to this repository, then consider these simple requirements.
 Sticker is an image `88 X 88` pixels high and width, `png` format preferable.
 If you want your sticker to be rendered as a link to a website, then name your image as advised.